haileyChen35/static_work_graphcrawler/README.md

 Benmarking and Testing:

-    All output files are saved into the output folder
+    All output files are saved into the output folder, located at /sequential/output